nazia-alam/SoftwareEngineeringHW1/Contributing.md

 All contributors should abide by the [code of conduct](CODE_OF_CONDUCT.md).
 Please read this carefully before contributing.

 ## Pull Request Submission Guidelines
+First thing first, you should install and configure the [Git](https://git-scm.com/) on your local machine.

+[Set Up Git](https://docs.github.com/en/github/getting-started-with-github/quickstart) is a good source for you to set up.